 Live Cell Morphology Assay

-The HoloMonitor® Cell Morphology Assay enables non-invasive live cell quantification of a wide range of morphological properties of individual cells, including cell volume, area and thickness.
+The HoloMonitor® Cell Morphology Assay enables non-invasive live cell quantification of a wide range of morphological properties, including individual cell volume, area and thickness.

 Individual Cell Morphology

 Morphological changes caused by treatment or cellular transformation occur early, making kinetic cell morphology studies a significantly more sensitive tool than indirect biochemical assays to observe cellular response.

 In the past, in vitro cell morphology has been difficult and time-consuming to quantify as it involves inconsistent staining and handling of complicated imaging software.
 Contrary to conventional live cell imagers, HoloMonitor acquires a time-lapse sequence of label-free quantitative phase images.

 Since no phototoxic or fading fluorescent labels are required, an unlimited number of label-free and cell-friendly time-lapse images can be acquired just minutes apart.
 This allows HoloMonitor to non-invasively quantify treatment response of adherent cell populations, by automatically quantifying alterations in individual cell morphology.